JordiZhang/Ising-Model/README.md

 model = IsingModel(size, temperature)
 ```
 Initialize the total energy of the system.
+Note: This is required before running a simulation.
 ```
 model.energy_total()
 ```